hjkim63/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F.

-To start with, I simply experimented using the buttons to display the current time:
+To start with, I simply experimented using the buttons to display the current time (code in `screen_clock.py` file):

 ![simple clock display](https://github.com/hjkim63/Interactive-Lab-Hub/blob/0f21f89561c14820b4b935dfce506496b66ae069/Lab%202/simple_clock_display.png)

 <!-- ## Make a short video of your modified barebones PiClock -->

 <!-- \*\*\***Take a video of your PiClock.**\*\*\* -->

 ## Part G.

-## Below are sketches of storboards to better understand the context of the device and the user's interactions as well as additional features to build out (either within or beyond this lab).
+Below are sketches of storboards to better understand the context of the device and the user's interactions as well as additional features to build out (either within or beyond this lab).

 ![storyboard_brainstorm_a](https://github.com/hjkim63/Interactive-Lab-Hub/blob/93fba073ec64c11d02469ea91644b78b45ce32c3/Lab%202/storyboard_A.jpg)